GenesisFR/DS2TroubleshootingGuide/README.md

 - Your latest saved game is corrupted, replace it with a backup.
 - Some mods can conflict with each other.
 Find and remove conflicting mods.
 - Some mods don't work on BW.
 Find and remove incompatible mods, then look for similar mods compatible with BW.
-- Make the game recognize your GPU: https://steamcommunity.com/sharedfiles/filedetails/?id=780053070
+- Make the game recognize your GPU with this [guide](https://steamcommunity.com/sharedfiles/filedetails/?id=780053070).

 ## Join button doesn't work